 Our ability to handle and shoot our firearms is dependent on all of these parts working together perfectly.
 How well we can manipulate the controls of the firearm and handle the recoil depends entirely on the strength and coordination of our hands.

 I think we take our hands for granted.
 They are just there and they do what we tell them to do – effortlessly.
-But many shooters, whether due to aging, disease or injury, struggle with hands that are not functioning properly, leaving them in pain, frustrated and in some cases, unable to operate their firearms.
+But many shooters, whether due to aging, disease or injury, struggle with hands that are not functioning properly, leaving them in pain, frustrated and in some cases, unable to operate their firearms or load ammunition into a magazine.
 On The Well Armed Woman Facebook page, this issue comes up repeatedly.
 Women struggling with arthritis, carpal tunnel and others, share their frustration with the inability and the discomfort of working the action of their firearm.
 Lauri shares”carpal tunnel has taken a lot of strength out of my hands.”Tena writes”when I went to rack the slide… I couldn’t do it!
 I have arthritis in my hands and I just could not muster the force to slide it.”
 Jay says”I have had to back down the caliber because my hands just couldn’t take the beating of my .40 and .45 anymore.”

-One of the solutions that have proven quite successful for these ladies is a semi-automatic with a tilt-up barrel.
+One of the solutions that have proven quite successful for those that just do not have the strength to shoot a “normal” gun is a semi-automatic with a tilt-up barrel.
 Both the Beretta Bobcat (.25 auto, .22 LR) and the Beretta Tomcat (.32 ACP) have this Tip-up barrel feature which thankfully allows rounds to be loaded directly into the chamber without slide retraction.
 (Racking).
 The .32 Tomcat, when using 60-grain .32 ACP (7.65 mm) hollow-point ammunition, provides firepower equaling the punch of a .380 (9mm Short).
-Other great benefits are that it also assists in the safe clearing of the pistol, by allowing a live round to be easily removed from the chamber and the bore quickly checked.
-Jamming and stove-piping problems are virtually eliminated as well, by the open slide design.
-Nice benefits in addition to being well priced.
+Other great benefits are that it also assists in the safe clearing of the pistol.
+It allows a live round to be easily removed from the chamber and the bore quickly checked.
+Jamming and stovepiping problems are virtually eliminated as well, by the open slide design.